 The Whiz Magazine

 The Zipper.
+A Baton Rouge-based paper published by Rip and Marsha Naquin for one year, beginning in 1977.
 Available at The Louisiana Research Collection, The Historic New Orleans Collection, and the Louisiana State Museum.

 Allured, Janet.
 Remapping Second-Wave Feminism: The Long Women's Right's Movement in Louisiana, 1950-1997.
 Athens, GA: University of Georgia Press.
 2016